shahriar-rahman/EDA-Smart-Home-System/README.md

+===========================================================================
 # Exploratory Data Analysis on Smart Home System
-===========================================================================
-This is an in-depth introspection on the data from a Smart Home System Dataset with weather Information.
+This is an in-depth introspection of the data from a Smart Home System Dataset with weather Information.
 The acquired data file, stored in a CSV format, contains the readings with a time span of 1 minute of house appliances in kW from a smart meter and weather conditions of that particular region.